frederic-perez/AmE-dictionary/data/dictionary.md

 __eviction__ _n_ :four::hammer:
 __Evil One__ _n_ _Ecclesiastical Terms_ (the Evil One) The devil; Satan.
 __evildoer__ _n_
-__evince__ _v_ :seven: /ih-VINSS/ Evince is a formal word that means “to display clearly.”
+__evince__ _v tr_ :eight: /ih-VINSS/ Evince is a formal word that means “to display clearly.”
 Someone who evinces an attitude, emotion, quality, etc., shows it clearly.
 To show or demonstrate clearly; manifest. _Syn_ express, show _The baby couldn’t tell us she disliked the cereal, but she evinced her distaste by grimacing._ _To evince an interest in politics._ _She didn’t evince surprise._
 __eviscerate__ _v_
 __evolve__ _v_
 __ewer__ _n_ :two::hammer: